What is a CASA Volunteer?

 How long/what's involved in training?

-Training occurs through a 2.5 hour session once a week for 9 weeks (22.5 hours total).
-There are also 10 hours spent at home doing self-study on various topics talked about at the meetings and completing 4 hours of court observation for a grand total of approximately 36 training hours. *Currently our training sessions are twice a week for 1.5 hours each for 9 weeks and all meeting via Zoom.
+Training occurs through a 2.5-hour session once a week for 10 weeks (22.5 hours total).
+There are also 10 hours spent at home doing self-study on various topics talked about at the meetings and completing 4 hours of court observation for a grand total of approximately 36 training hours.

 I met with my CASA child, now what?